The Master (2012 film): Plot

-Freddie Quell is a traumatized World War II Navy veteran struggling to adjust to post-war society and prone to violent and erratic behavior.
-He works as a photographer in a department store, but is fired after getting into a fight with a customer.
-While working on a farm in California, an elderly colleague collapses after drinking Freddie's homemade moonshine.
-Freddie flees after being accused of poisoning him.
+Freddie Quell is a sex-obsessed alcoholic Navy veteran struggling to adjust to post-war society in the wake of World War II.
+Prone to violent and erratic behavior, he is fired from his job as a department store photographer after getting into a fight with a customer.
+He works on a Filipino-American community farm in California until an elderly colleague collapses after drinking Freddie's moonshine.
+Freddie is accused of poisoning him and flees.

-One night, Freddie finds himself in San Francisco and stows away on the yacht of a follower of Lancaster Dodd, the leader of a nascent philosophical movement known as the Cause.
-When he is discovered, Dodd describes Freddie as "aberrated" and claims he has met him in the past but cannot remember where.
-He invites Freddie to stay and attend the marriage of his daughter as long as he will make more moonshine, which Dodd has developed a taste for.
-Dodd begins an exercise with Freddie called "Processing", in which he asks Freddie a flurry of disturbing psychological questions.
-Freddie has a flashback to a past relationship with Doris, a young girl from his hometown to whom he promised one day to return.
+In Sacramento, Freddie stows away on the yacht of a follower of Lancaster Dodd, the charismatic leader of a philosophical movement known as "The Cause."
+When he is discovered, Dodd describes Freddie as "aberrated" and claims to have met him in the past but cannot remember where.
+He invites Freddie to stay to attend the marriage of his daughter, and to make more moonshine for which Dodd has developed a taste.
+Dodd begins an exercise with Freddie called "processing", in which he asks Freddie a flurry of disturbing psychological questions.
+Freddie breaks down at the end of the exercise while recalling his past relationship with Doris, a girl from his hometown to whom he promised to return.

-Freddie travels with Dodd's family as they spread the teachings of the Cause along the East Coast.
-At a dinner party in New York, a man questions Dodd's methods and statements and accuses the movement of being a cult.
-Dodd angrily berates him and asks him to leave.
-Freddie pursues the man to his apartment and assaults him that night, to Dodd's dismay and, to some degree, amusement.
+Freddie travels with Dodd's family as they spread The Cause along the East Coast.
+Dodd's family consist of his wife Peggy, his adult children Val and Elizabeth, and Elizabeth's new husband Clark.
+While at a dinner party in New York, a man accuses The Cause of being a cult.
+Dodd berates him and asks him to leave.
+Freddie pursues the man and assaults him, to Dodd's dismay.
+Dodd's wife Peggy starts having misgivings about Freddie's presence.

-Freddie criticizes Dodd's son Val for disregarding his father's teachings, but Val tells Freddie that Dodd is making things up as he goes along.
-Dodd is arrested for practicing medicine without proper qualifications after one of his former hostesses has a change of heart; Freddie attacks the police officers and is also arrested.
-In jail, Freddie erupts in an angry tirade, questioning everything that Dodd has taught him and accusing him of being a fake.
-Dodd calls Freddie lazy and worthless and claims nobody likes him except for Dodd.
-They reconcile upon their release, but members of the Cause have become suspicious and fearful of Freddie, believing him to be deranged or an undercover agent or simply beyond their help.
-Dodd insists that Freddie's behavior can be corrected with more rigorous conditioning, which Freddie struggles to internalize.
+Freddie criticizes Dodd's son Val for disregarding his father's teachings, but Val says Dodd is making it up as he goes along.
+Dodd is arrested for practicing medicine without qualifications; Freddie attacks the police officers and is also taken into custody.
+In jail, Freddie erupts in an angry tirade, questioning everything Dodd taught him and accusing him of being a fake.
+Dodd calls Freddie lazy and worthless, claiming nobody but Dodd likes him.
+Upon release they reconcile, but members of The Cause have become suspicious and fearful of Freddie, believing him to be deranged, an undercover agent, or simply beyond help.
+Dodd insists Freddie's behavior can be corrected with rigorous conditioning, which Freddie struggles to internalize.